 Adopted Comprehensive Pedestrian Plan

-The Comprehensive Pedestrian Plan was adopted by City Council on January 2nd, 2013.
-The Pedestrian Plan provides strategies for enhancing Raleigh's transportation system to promote walkability throughout the City.
+The Comprehensive Pedestrian Plan was adopted by City Council on January 2, 2013.
+The plan provides strategies for enhancing Raleigh's transportation system to promote walkability throughout the City.
 The plan assesses the existing facilities, policies, plans, and programs that affect pedestrian mobility and provides recommendations for improvements.
 The plan includes templates for pedestrian infrastructure improvements, examples of tools and techniques for improving walkability, and a prioritized list of over 200 proposed sidewalk projects throughout the City.

 Chapter 1 - Introduction & Plan Goals